-Business Client Studies and Your Company -A Team Effort!
+Business Training and Your Company -A Team Effort!

-The Business Client Studies Department provides in-house training to business and industry in all areas of business and management.
-We work with companies to help increase productivity, remain competitive, build a highly skilled work team and motivate employees.
+The School of Business provides in-house training to business and industry in all areas of business and management.
+We work with companies to increase productivity, remain competitive, build a highly skilled work team and motivate employees.

 We will:

-- Deliver any of the over 150 existing part-time studies business courses, at your work site and at your convenience, giving employees accreditation towards BCIT certificates.
-Course content is modified to relate specifically to your organization, so that work-related issues can be covered. - 2) Custom design courses of any length to meet specific needs of your organization where they may not be addressed in existing courses.
-We can design and deliver courses of 4 hours duration or longer, during time frames and at locations that suit you.
+- Deliver any of the over 150 existing part-time business courses, at your work site and at your convenience, giving employees accreditation towards BCIT certificates.
+Course content is modified to relate specifically to your organization so that work-related issues can be covered; - 2) Custom design courses and seminars of any length to meet specific needs of your organization where they may not be addressed in existing courses.
+We can design and deliver courses of 4 hours duration or longer, in time frames and locations to suit you.

-For more information on what Business Client Studies can do for you, please contact us at 432-8255.
+For more information on what Business Training can do for you, please call us.